robotice/robotice/docs/source/intro/env_conf.rst

 =================
-Environemnt configuration - psychical hardware
+Environment Configuration - Physical Hardware
 =================

 This configuration is only on the Reasoner !
-And is distributed for all hosts connected to same broker vhost.
+And is distributed for all hosts connected to same AMQP broker.

-You can override this path if will be set system variable `R_CONFIG_DIR`.
+You can override path to configuration direcotry by setting system variable `R_CONFIG_DIR`.

 Default is `/srv/robotice/conf`.